ms1963/SudokuSolverAndGenerator/README.md

 The class StatePersistence is a singleton that maintains states of the SudokuBoard.
 Users may leverage the commands b (= backup) and r (= restore) within SudokuSolver to save current states or restore them.
 Internally a dictionary is used for maintaining these states using user-defined names as keys.
 StatePersistence always creates deep copies of these states and returns deep copies of these states to ensure data protection.

-Classes like Chain and ColoredChain were introduced to allow implementation of chaining in the future.
+Classes like Chain and ColoredChain in chains.py were introduced to allow implementation of chaining in the future.

 The implementation has been partitioned into multiple files: